executium/arbitrage-opportunity/README.md

 ## Is there a demo?

-Yes, you can go to the following link to see the .html and .js version of the script [https://executium.com/arbitrage-websocket-demo/](https://executium.com/arbitrage-websocket-demo/)
+Yes, you can go to the following link to see the web-based version of the script [https://executium.com/arbitrage-websocket-demo/](https://executium.com/arbitrage-websocket-demo/)

 ## Installing the nodejs package